 A Lay Eucharistic Visitor (LEV) is a layperson authorized to take the Consecrated Elements in a timely manner following a Celebration of Holy Eucharist to members of the congregation who, by reason of illness or infirmity, were unable to be present at the Celebration.
 Eucharistic Visits may take place in a home, hospital, rehab center or nursing home.

 Eucharistic Visitors are trained and licensed.
 A Eucharistic Visit is both sacramental and pastoral.
 It is a sacramental visit because we bear the sacraments of the bread and wine on behalf of the community at large as part of our ministry.
 At the same time we must be prepared to act pastorally to those we visit.

 Additionally, our Flower Ministry works with the Altar Guild, arranging the flowers we enjoy on the altar during each service.
 Following each service this group is also responsible for rearranging them into smaller vases and taking them to others in the community who may need a little cheer.
 The flower ministry is also responsible for adorning the sanctuary during the holiday seasons.
-We encourage anyone who loves flowers and/or arranging them to talk with Patty Walls.
+We encourage anyone who loves flowers and/or arranging them to talk with Willa Dickens.

 Music takes a place of great importance in the life of St. Andrew’s.
 Congregational singing, the cornerstone of music in our worship, is supported robust organ accompaniment and by joyful singing from various levels of skill, ages, and dedication.